microsoft/LMChallenge/README.md

     cd sample/
     ./prepare.sh

-**Model REPL:** Now you can use the example script to evaluate a very basic ngram model:
+**Model REPL:** Now you can use the example script to evaluate a very basic ngram model (see [ngram.py](sample/ngram.py), which you may find useful if integrating your own prediction model). _Note that this command will not terminate, as it launches an interactive program:_

     python3 ngram.py words data/words.3gram

-This starts an interactive prompt which can accept commands of a single word followed by a hard TAB character and any arguments, for example:
+This starts an interactive program which can accept commands of a single word followed by a hard `TAB` character and any arguments, for example:

     > predict<TAB>
     =    0.0000    The    -1.0000    In    -2.0000...